Checklist

 A. Preliminary Planning*

-* Remember that advising and other support for developing an event idea (including the Resource Library) is available through Student Activities, CAC, or the Information Center.
+* Remember that advising and other support for developing an event idea are available through Student Activities, CAC, or MIT Events and Information Center.

 - Set the goals for your event.